 Relationship Type Director or Nominee

-The director or director nominee was an officer and less than 5% equity owner of a Walmart vendor or service provider
+The director or director nominee was an officer and less than 5% equity owner of a Walmart vendor or service provider Mr. Easterbrook

 Ms. Friar

 Ms. Harris

 Ms. Mayer

 Mr. Systrom

-mmediate family members of the director or director nominee were employees or officers and less than 5% equity Dr. Cash
+Immediate family members of the director or director nominee were employees or officers and less than 5% equity owners of Walmart vendors or service Dr. Cash

-owners of Walmart vendors or service providers Mr. Easterbrook
+providers Mr. Easterbrook

 Mr. Flynn

 Ms. Friar

 Mr. Reinemund

 Mr. Systrom

 Ms. Wolf

-he director or director nominee was a director or trustee of and less than 5% equity owner a Walmart vendor or service Dr. Cash
+The director or director nominee was a director or trustee and less than 5% equity owner of a Walmart vendor or service provider Dr. Cash

-provider Mr. Easterbrook
+Mr. Easterbrook

 Mr. Flynn

 Ms. Friar

 Mr. Horton

 Ms. Mayer

 Mr. Reinemund

-Valmart employed one or more members of the director's immediate family for compensation not exceeding \$120,000 luring Walmart's last fiscal year Ms. Harris
+Walmart employed one or more members of the director's immediate family for compensation not exceeding \$120,000 during Walmart's last fiscal year Ms. Harris

-he director's immediate family member directly or indirectly owned 5% or less of, but was not a director, officer, or imployee of, a Walmart service provider or vendor Ms. Mayer
+The director's immediate family member directly or indirectly owned 5% or less of, but was not a director, officer, or employee of, a Walmart service provider or vendor Ms. Mayer

-^{} Mr. Horton has been nominated to serve as a director of a Walmart vendor.
+\Mr. Horton has been nominated to serve as a director of a Walmart vendor.